data2health/contributor-role-ontology/docs/index.md

-The Contribution Role Ontology (CRO) provides contribution roles for use in crediting persons or organizations.
+The Contributor Role Ontology (CRO) provides contribution roles for use in crediting persons or organizations.

 - [About](pages/about.md)
 - [Users](pages/users.md)